fernando-mc/redmondpython.com/content/day_one_lesson.md

 ### Types

-There's a helpful function (more on what a function is later) called `type` that tells you what kind of thing -- what data type -- Python thinks something is.
+There's a helpful function (more on what a function is later) called `type` that tells you the data type of a given variable.
 We can check for ourselves that Python considers '1' and '1.0' to be different data types:

 `type(1)`

 `type(1.0)`

 So now we've seen two data types: *integers* and *floats*.
 We'll see more data types as we work through the lesson.

-We used the term 'function' without explaining what it is -- we'll talk about functions more in a bit, and write our own, but for now know these things:
+We also used the term "function" without explaining what it is -- we'll talk about functions more in a bit, and write our own, but for now know these things:

 * Functions encapsulate some useful bit of work.
-We save that useful bit of work inside the function so we don't have to type it over and over again every time we want to use it.
-So, for example, some nice person decided that being able to determine the type of an object was useful, so he or she put the Python code that figures out an object's type into the function `type()`, and now we all get to use it, instead of having to write it ourselves.
+We save that useful bit of work inside a function so we don't have to type it repeatedly.
+For example, some nice person decided that being able to determine the type of an object was useful, so he or she put the Python code that figures out an object's type into the function `type()`, and now we all get to use it, instead of having to write it ourselves.
 * Functions are sort of like functions in math class.
-You provide input to a function and it produces output.
+You can provide input to a function and it produces output.
 The `type()` function takes data as an input, and produces what type of data the data is (e.g. an integer or a float) as output.
 * To use a function, write the name of the function followed by an open parenthesis, what the function takes as input (we call that input the arguments to the function), and then a close parenthesis.

-So in this case 'type' is the name of the function, and it takes one argument; in the example we first give type an argument of 1 and then give it an argument of 1.0.
+So in our case, 'type' is the name of the function, and it takes one argument; in the two examples above, we first give type an argument of 1 and then give it an argument of 1.0.

 *<p style="color:blue;">
 Stop for a moment here and try pressing the up arrow on your keyboard a few times.
 The Python interpreter saves a history of what you've entered, so you can arrow up to old commands and hit Return to re-run them -- just like your computer's command prompt!</p>*

 ### Variables

 A lot of work gets done in Python using variables.
-Variables are like names that are assigned to a value -- any kind of value, not just a number.
+A variable consists of an identifier (the variable's name) and a value stored in the variable -- any kind of value, not just a number.
+In the example below, `x` is our identifier and `4` is the value stored:

 `type(4)`